yogeshkasar778/StrataScratch_MySQL/README.md

 ##  :dart: `Difficulty Level - Easy`

- ### Q.1 Count the number of user events performed by MacBookPro users.
-Output  the result along with the event name.
+ ### Q.1 Count the number of user events performed by MacBookPro users.Output  the result along with the event name.
 Sort the result based on the event count in the descending order.
    `Company Name - Apple`

   playbook_events-